fxjs-modules/handbag/README.md

 - options.suffix: default `['.vue']`
 - options.rollup
 - options.rollupPluginVueOptions: default `{}`, options passwd to [rollup-plugin-vue]
+- options.tranpileLib: default `'babel'`
+    - any value equals to `false`: no transpile
+    - 'babel': transpile component with babel
+    - 'buble': transpile component with buble

 register compiler to require typescript file as **rolluped** plain javascript string

+**NOTICE** it's not recommend use `async/await` in vue component, if you do so, the transpiled vue component's size would be large.

 **require**
 - [fib-rollup]
 - [rollup-plugin-commonjs]
 - [rollup-plugin-vue]

+- [rollup-plugin-buble] (if use options.tranpileLib="buble")
+- [rollup-plugin-typescript] (if use lang="ts")
+     - `tslib`
+     - `typescript`

 `image.registerImageAsBase64(vbox, options)`
 ---